FOR THE JOY OF PLAYING AND THE LOVE OF LEARNING

 Michael cannot emphasise the importance of the recorder enough.
 It is sometimes understated but this is an instrument with a long pedigree, a rich repertoire of renaissance, baroque and modern music which requires a proficient and robust technique.

-On a personal levels, Michael has played the recorder in ensembles and performed as a soloist in a variety of concerts.
-Currently, he performs at the Leeds Music Club where he’s been a member since 1995.
+He has played the recorder in ensembles and performed as a soloist in a variety of concerts.